 Hot rolled steel or cold rolled steel – which to choose?
 One of the crucial parts of an engineer’s job is picking the right materials for their application.
-There’s already a lot of types of metal to choose from.
-Each with its own advantages and uses.
-Some types of steel make an excellent fit for home appliances, others for the automotive or marine industry, gas tanks, constructions, etc.
+There are already plenty of different types of metal to choose from, each with its own advantages and use cases.
+Some types of steel make an excellent fit for home appliances, others for the automotive or marine industry, gas tanks, construction, etc.

 Still, there’s one more distinction to make.
 A material grade with the same chemical composition may have varying qualities depending on the manufacturing method.
 Our customers have asked for the difference.
 So here it is.